xpack/web-doxygen/website/docs/api/classes/coutlineparser.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Callback function called by the comment block scanner.</p>
+Callback function called by the comment block scanner.

-<p>It provides a string <em>text</em> containing the prototype of a function or variable.
-The parser should parse this and store the information in the <a href="/web-doxygen/docs/api/classes/entry">Entry</a> node that corresponds with the node for which the comment block parser was invoked.</p>
+It provides a string <em>text</em> containing the prototype of a function or variable.
+The parser should parse this and store the information in the <a href="/web-doxygen/docs/api/classes/entry">Entry</a> node that corresponds with the node for which the comment block parser was invoked.

-<p>Declaration at line 43 of file <a href="/web-doxygen/docs/api/files/src/scanner-h">scanner.h</a>, definition at line 8441 of file <a href="/web-doxygen/docs/api/files/src/scanner-l">scanner.l</a>.</p>
+Declaration at line 43 of file <a href="/web-doxygen/docs/api/files/src/scanner-h">scanner.h</a>, definition at line 8441 of file <a href="/web-doxygen/docs/api/files/src/scanner-l">scanner.l</a>.

 <div class="doxyProgramListing">